-The Company is a public limited liability company, incorporated and domiciled in Malaysia.
-The Company transferred its listing status from ACE Market to Main Market of Bursa Malaysia Securities Berhad on 18th February 2013.
+The Company is a public limited liability company, incorporated and domiciled in Malaysia, and is listed on Main Market of Bursa Malaysia Securities Berhad.

 The Company is principally an investment holding company.
 The principal activities of the subsidiaries are as disclosed in Note 9 to the Financial Statements.
 There have been no significant changes in the nature of these principal activities during the financial year.